Existence and uniqueness for the inhomogeneous 1-Laplace evolution equation revisited: Introduction

 This fact is valid when $u\in L^1(0,T; W^{1,1}(\Omega))$, as shown in Remark \ref{RIntro}, but it is not justified for a general Radon measure $(\z(t), Du(s))$.
 The reason is that this device is not a real dot product and we cannot split it into factors.
 Moreover, both this product and the total variation $|Du(s)|$ are just Radon measures and not $L^1$--functions.
 Thus, the proof is flawed and we are not able to correct it.
 Instead, we must polish the argument to guarantee similar results.

 Our aim in the present paper is to improve \cite{SW}, correcting mistakes and providing more details in order to regain the same results.
-We take as a starting point solutions to \eqref{prob} having sources in $L^2((0,T)\times\Omega)$.
+We take as a starting point solutions to \eqref{prob} having sources in $L^2((0,T)\times\Omega))$.
 This is so because, in this setting, solutions satisfy $u'(t)\in L^2(\Omega)$ for almost all $t\in(0,T)$ and consequently \cite[Proposition 2.9]{SW} does hold.
-Hence, we begin by writing this proposition in a way suitable to be extended and so handle more general data (see Proposition \ref{Prop.2.9} and Corollary \ref{Corol.Prop.2.9} below).
+Hence, we begin by writing this proposition in a way suitable to be extended and so handle more general data (see Proposition \ref{Prop.2.9} below).
 Next, we use solutions having $L^2$--sources as approximate solutions and translate their main features to any limit solution.

 Regarding the proof of existence, we follow the structure of \cite[Theorem 5.1]{SW}, but being more accurate.
 Several arguments are also taken from \cite{SW} (actually some of them go back to \cite{ABCM}) since we have to deal with similar difficulties.
 Indeed, it is easy to check the existence of the vector field $\z\in L^\infty((0,T)\times\Omega;\R^N)$ but it is not obvious that $\Div \z$ is in a suitable space to apply Anzellotti's theory since we are just able to see that $\Div \z$ belongs to $L^1(0,T; BV(\Omega)\cap L^2(\Omega))^*$.
 Following \cite{ABCM}, we have to rewrite this theory in our setting to define the Anzellotti pairings and the trace on the boundary of the normal component of $\z$ as well as to see that a Green's formula holds.
 In addition, we also need that the limit of approximate solutions can be taken as a test function in problem \eqref{prob} in order to show that it is, in fact, a solution.
-Furthermore, the identity $(\z(t), Du(t))=|Du(t)|$ which holds as measures for almost all $t\in (0,T)$ is not longer as easy to check and we must analyze a limit similar to \eqref{lim0} studying the Lebesgue points of a related function (see Step 15 below).
+Furthermore, the identity $(\z(t), Du(t))=|Du(t)|$ which holds as measures for almost all $t\in (0,T)$ is not longer as easy to check and we must analyze a limit similar to \eqref{lim0} studying the Lebesgue points of a related function (see Remark \ref{ident} below).

 A remark on uniqueness is also in order.
 The fact that function given by $t\mapsto\int_\Omega u(t)^2\,dx$ is absolutely continuous for every solution $u$ is essential in the uniqueness proof.
 Now we cannot infer this property from the identity $\xi=\Div \z+f$ satisfied by the time derivative of the solution.
-Hence, to get uniqueness we have to introduce the extra condition \eqref{cond4} in our concept of solution.
+Hence, to get uniqueness we have to consider condition \eqref{cond2} in our concept of solution.

 Summarizing, the proof of \cite[Proposition 2.9]{SW} is not correct but the main results of \cite{SW} hold true with slight modifications in the statements.
 Nevertheless, more cumbersome arguments are needed to get them.